jarmokivekas/tuamk-thesis/doc/overview.md

 ## Data flow

-Full spectum scans are completed by incrementing the USRPS center frequency at regular intervals.
+Full spectrum scans are completed by incrementing the USRP's center frequency at regular intervals.
 An FFT is calculated and stored for each hop during the scan.

-The difference in the center frequency of each consecutive hop is silghtly less than what the width of each FFT.
-This overlap between FFTs can be used to improve data quality by discarding some of the lowest and highset frequency FFT bins, which may suffer from CIC rolloff.
+The difference in the center frequency of each consecutive hop is slightly less than what the width of each FFT.
+This overlap between FF Ts can be used to improve data quality by discarding some of the lowest and highest frequency FFT bins, which may suffer from CIC-roll-off.

 ## Data model